Pinacolada8/ProRent/README.md

 ## Credits and references

-1. Project made as a homework for "Engenhari de Software" class of CEFET-MG college.
+1. Project made as a homework for "Engenharia de Software" class of CEFET-MG college.
 2. Project GitHub [GitHub](https://github.com/Pinacolada8/ProRent)